Interested in selling on Amazon but worried about how much it will cost you? Good news! It’s not as much as you might think.

 Once you find potential suppliers, we recommend getting a sample from the top three to keep costs low.
 (You will pay for the cost to manufacture the product plus the shipping cost.)

-A rule of thumb here is that each sample will cost you $100.
+A rule of thumb here is that each sample will cost you $100 – could be less, could be more; it depends on the type of product.
 That’s from the supplier to your doorstep in five days or less.
-If you order the recommended three samples, expect a cost of $300.
+If you order the recommended three samples, expect a cost of around $300.

 Once you receive the samples, you choose the sample that best fits your vision for the product.